 Our oppressive inner dialogue consists, on one side, of the point of view of inner aggression.
 This dynamic or drive is seated in our inner critic or superego.
 On the other side of the conflict, inner passivity (seated in our defensive subordinate ego) functions as an enabler of our inner critic.
-Classical psychoanalysis has known about this inner conflict, but the universality of the problem, the self-damage it causes, and its mechanisms of operation have never been well communicated to people.
+Classical psychoanalysis has known about this inner conflict, but the universality of the problem, the self-damage it causes, and its mechanisms of operation are not being well communicated to people.

 There’s a lot of resistance to seeing this inner conflict because it exposes us to be, at this deep level, quite a bit less intelligent than we would like to think.
 There’s “a monkey on our back” when we can’t self-regulate successfully, and there’s “an ass in our head” when we bicker foolishly with ourselves.

 This dialogue proceeds according to a straightforward formula: Inner aggression attacks and inner passivity defends.
 The superego attacks or belittles us for our slightest mistakes or misdemeanors.
 Sometimes we’re attacked just for what we think—we don’t even have to do anything bad or wrong to feel the wrath of the superego.
 Meanwhile, on the other side of the conflict, our unconscious subordinate ego jumps up reflexively to defend us, even when the accusations from our superego are spurious, cruel, or just plain nonsense.
 Often our unconscious ego offers up guilt and shame, which is a price we pay in suffering, to placate our relentless, authoritarian superego.